Top 10 Strangest Broadcast Interruptions

 1 The Max Headroom Incident

-What is widely considered the creepiest T.V. hack of all time, this interruption happened twice in Chicago, Illinois in 1987.
-The first time taking place during the WGN T.V. station.
-During a sports report about the Chicago Bears, the screen went black for 15 seconds, before showing a person wearing a Max Headroom mask.
+What is widely considered the creepiest TV hack of all time occurred twice in Chicago, Illinois in 1987.
+The first time was during the WGN TV station's broadcast.
+During a sports report about the Chicago Bears, the screen went black for 15 seconds before showing a person wearing a Max Headroom mask.

-Later that same day, WTTW met the same fate.
+Later that same day, WTTW experienced a similar fate.
 During their broadcast of Doctor Who, the show was interrupted by the same Max Headroom hacker.
-He began doing all sorts of random acts like holding up a Pepsi can or being spanked by a person in a French maid outfit holding a flyswatter.
-The hijacking went on for about a minute and a half due to no engineers being on duty during the time of the incident.
+He began doing all sorts of random acts, like holding up a Pepsi can or being spanked by a person in a French maid outfit holding a flyswatter.
+The hijacking went on for about a minute and a half due to no engineers being on duty at the time of the incident.
 Once they found out, they quickly got on the case and managed to shut it down.
-What makes this whole hijacking even more scary is that no one knows who did it.
+What makes this hijacking even scarier is that no one knows who did it.

 2 The Wyoming Incident

 I'm not sure if it's real or not.
-But even if it was real, this would be the most messed up (and creepiest) hijack of all time.
-Not even fake Max Headroom or Vrillon could compare to this.
+But even if it was real, this would be the most disturbing and creepiest hijack of all time.
+Not even the fake Max Headroom or Vrillon incidents could compare to this.

-I remember watching it on YouTube after first hearing it in 2020...
+I remember watching it on YouTube after first hearing about it in 2020.
 I couldn't sleep that night.

-This made people vomit and get headaches...
-Put it on number one.
+This made people vomit and get headaches.
+It should be number one on the list.

 3 Vrillon on Southern Television

-In 1977, the Southern Television broadcast station was interrupted for a total of 6 minutes from someone who claimed to be a representative of an quote-unquote intergalactic association.
-The station was playing its regular evening news bulletin with host Andrew Gardner reading out the news.
-Suddenly, Andrew's voice began to distort and a buzzing deep voice began to speak.
-The speaker called himself Vrillon and warned the viewers of an ominous yet frightening message:
+In 1977, the Southern Television broadcast station was interrupted for a total of 6 minutes by someone who claimed to be a representative of an "intergalactic association."
+The station was airing its regular evening news bulletin with host Andrew Gardner reading the news.
+Suddenly, Andrew's voice began to distort, and a buzzing deep voice began to speak.
+The speaker called himself Vrillon and warned viewers with an ominous message:

 4 The Comcast Pornography Incident

-In 2007 in Lincroft, New Jersey, a broadcast of the preschool show Handy Mandy had been replaced with hardcore pornography.
-Comcast vowed to get to the bottom of it and vowed to make sure it will never happen again.
+In 2007, in Lincroft, New Jersey, a broadcast of the preschool show Handy Manny was interrupted with hardcore pornography.
+Comcast vowed to investigate and ensure it would never happen again.

-That is until 2009 when a similar interruption happened in Tucson, Arizona during Super Bowl XLIII.
-This time it was replaced with more soft-core porn.
+However, in 2009, a similar interruption occurred in Tucson, Arizona, during Super Bowl XLIII.
+This time, the broadcast was replaced with soft-core pornography.

 5 The Frantic Caller From Area 51

-The next year, Art Bell received another call supposedly from the same man claiming that the first call was all a hoax.
-Well not really.
-People believed he had been silenced, saying that something just doesn't sound right with the way he's talking.
-And some say it's not even the same guy.
+The next year, Art Bell received another call supposedly from the same man, claiming that the first call was all a hoax.
+Well, not really.
+People believed he had been silenced, saying that something just didn't sound right with the way he was talking.
+Some even say it's not the same guy.
 There is a lot of debate surrounding the authenticity of both calls.
 Some reports suggest the caller is comic book writer Bryan J. L. Glass, although this has never been confirmed.

 6 The 2006 Lebanon War